 So if you arrive at your destination over 3 hours late, it's always worth checking if you're owed Sun Country Airlines flight delay compensation.
 Don’t miss out on up to £520 per person.

 We make claiming compensation for Sun Country Airlines flight delays as easy as possible.
-Our free Compensation Calculator, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
+Our compensation check tool, together with our air passenger rights experts, will confirm your delay time, and make sure there are no extraordinary circumstances which impact your eligibility.
 You can usually claim for flights from as far back as 3 years ago.

 In Europe, EC 261 protects all passengers in the event of flight cancellations, especially last-minute flight cancellations.

-Passengers due to depart from a European airport are always entitled to a full refund if their flight is canceled and Sun Country Airlines can't offer an acceptable replacement.
-Additionally, for any Sun Country Airlines flight cancellation less than 14 days before the flight, passengers may also be eligible for Sun Country Airlines flight cancellation compensation, up to £520 per person.
+If there's any Sun Country Airlines flight cancellation less than 14 days before the flight was due to depart from a European airport, passengers may be eligible for Sun Country Airlines flight cancellation compensation, up to £520 per person.

 That's unless there were some kind of extraordinary circumstances which gave Sun Country Airlines no choice but to cancel the flight.
 The law accepts that airlines should only pay compensation when they are at fault — but they must still ensure passengers reach their final destination or get a full refund for the flight.